freedompay-global/merchant-sdk-android/README.md

 ---
 ### Support
-:::info[If you have questions or need help, feel free to reach out! 👋]
+- **If you have questions or need help, feel free to reach out!** 👋
 - **Email**: support@freedompay.kz